dalesgit/obsidian/pages/psalm-summer.md

 ## Blessing
 May Christ, the Son of God, be manifest in you, that your lives may be a light to the world; and the blessing of God Almighty, the Father, the Son, and the Holy Spirit, be among you, and remain with you always. **Amen**.

+Go forth into the world in peace.
+Be of good courage.
+Hold fast that which is good.
+Render to no one evil for evil.
+Strengthen the fainthearted.
+Support the weak.
+Help the afflicted.
+Show love to everyone.
+Love and serve the Lord,
+rejoicing in the power of the Holy Spirit;
+and the blessing of almighty God,
+the Father, the + Son, and the Holy Spirit,
+be among you and remain with you always. **Amen**.